u0953009/11/README.md

       - Training 3 - Train : 700 (photo) + 1000 (simulation), valid : 500 (photo), test : 143 (photo), input shape : (350,350,1)
       - Training 4 - Train : 700 (photo) + 1007 (extracted),  Valid: 500 (photo), test : 143 (photo), input shape : (350,350,1)
    - 143 photos (71 successful + 72 unsuccessful) are used to test.
    - In each training, a few models, over 50 epochs, with low loss and high accuracy were selected.
-Tests were done with these models and only the best result of them is described below.
+Tests were done with these models and only the best results of them are described below.

    - Models
       - Training 1